NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Open Source Science.md

 ### Paths to Publication

-**Golden Road:** journal publishes the article open access with immediate access to the publication and free for anyone to read.
+**Golden Road:** A journal publishes the article open access with immediate access to the publication and free for anyone to read.
 Author pays “Article Processing Charge” (APC) for publishing.<br>
     _Diamond/Platinum Access:_ journal publishes the article open access with immediate access to the publication and free for anyone to read.
 Free to author publication costs covered by research department that runs the journal.<br>
     _Hybrid:_ Subscription-based journals offering a paid open access publishing option
 <br>

-**Green Road:** Publishing in a subscription based journal, then self-archiving your publication and give access to those without a subscription to the journal.
+**Green Road:** Publishing in a subscription based journal, then self-archiving your publication and giving access to those without a subscription to the journal.

 ### Contribution Licenses